JWoltjen/Nathan-Jeff-Hang-In-There/README.md

 ### Iteration 1 - Switching Views
 Objectives:
-1. When a user clicks the "Make Your Own Poster" button, we should see the form, and the main poster should be hidden
-2. When a user clicks the "View Saved Posters" button, we should see the saved posters area, and the main poster should be hidden
+   When a user clicks the "Make Your Own Poster" button, we should see the form, and the main poster should be hidden When a user clicks the "View Saved Posters" button, we should see the saved posters area, and the main poster should be hidden
-3. When a user clicks the "Nevermind, take me back!" or "Back to Main" buttons, we should only see the main poster section
+   When a user clicks the "Nevermind, take me back!" or "Back to Main" buttons, we should only see the main poster section

-In summary: Be able to switch between the three views (main poster, form, and saved posters) on the correct button clicks
 ![alt image: implementation of Iteration 1](https://recordit.co/Ly4Zpf6QER)

 ### Iteration 2 -